NexPlayer/Android-SDK/advanced.md

 #### void release()

-This method releases resources used by the NexPlayer™ instance.
+This method releases resources used by the NexPlayer instance.

 This should be called when the instance is no longer needed.
 After calling this method, the instance can no longer be used, and methods on it should not be called, except for getState which will return `NEXPLAYER_STATE_NONE.`